slsa-framework/slsa-proposals/0002/README.md

 ## Milestones (short-term)

 The following milestones are expected to be practical in the next few quarters.
+Each item or sub-item has a priority and a main point of contact.

+Priorities are to be interpreted as follows:

+-   P0: High confidence it will happen mid-2022
+-   P1: Expected mid-2022 but may slip
+-   P2: Planned for 2022 but may slip or get de-prioritized
+-   P3: Side project, moderate risk of de-prioritization

 ### Theme: Specification and community

-#### Milestone: SLSA specification has a stable 1.0 release
+#### Milestone: SLSA specification has a stable 1.0 release ([@MarkLodato], P1)

-Version 1.0 of the SLSA specification provides a stable foundation.
-This includes both the core [SLSA spec] and the recommended attestation format suite:
+Version 1.0 of the [SLSA specification](https://slsa.dev/spec) provides a stable foundation.
+Plans:
-[DSSE], [attestation], and [provenance].

-For the spec, we intend to:

 -   Pare SLSA v1.0 down to only cover build integrity, which is SLSA's core strength.
 This makes SLSA practical by removing the requirements that cannot